ytakzk/UNAlertView/README.md

 [http://ytakzk.me](http://ytakzk.me)

 ## License
-Hokusai is released under the MIT license.
+UNAlertView is released under the MIT license.
 See LICENSE for details.